Axyss/bin/README.md

 Download <a href="http://winebottler.kronenberg.org/">WineBottler</a> and run the .exe file.
 <h3>Method 2:</h3>
 Download the entire repository, extract it and open the script <b>main.py</b>. <a href="https://www.python.org/downloads/">Python +3.0</a> needed.
+<br/>&nbsp;
+<br/>&nbsp;
-<br/><br/>Special thanks to Aimys for helping me with the disposition of the GUI elements.
+Special thanks to Aimys for helping me with the disposition of the GUI elements.